Deadalive: Reviews

 The episode received mixed reviews; many critics praised the return of Fox Mulder, although others felt that the episode had various plot holes and was overcomplicated.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave "Deadalive" a full five stars and called its humor and simplistic plot the "icing on the cake."
-They praised its stylistic difference from the preceding episode, "This Is Not Happening", which they described as "atmospheric and doom-laden".
-The two called "Deadalive" a "slice of sci-fi hokum, with action scenes, bits of grisly horror [and] a reexamination of the show's mythology".
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave "Deadalive" a full five stars, applauding the episode for being a "slice of sci-fi hokum, with action scenes, bits of grisly horror [and] a reexamination of the show's mythology".
 Jessica Morgan from Television Without Pity gave the episode an "A−" and wrote, "Never go away again, David!
 I take back everything bad I ever said about you!
 I love you as much as ever!"

 Likewise George Avalos and Michael Liedtke of the Contra Costa Times praised the on-screen return of characters such as Mulder and Krycek.
 They felt so many eighth-season episodes worked well because "Chris Carter seems to be taking an even more active role in the series that is most closely identified with him."
 Zack Handlen of The A.V.
 Club awarded the episode a "B+" and wrote that, "it’s a measure of a show’s effectiveness to see how convincingly the writers can threaten a major character, and have that character’s subsequent survival not be a cheat", in regards to Mulder's resurrection.
 He applauded the fact that the episode is suspenseful, even though the ending has a certain inevitability.
 Handlen also positively commented on both Anderson's performance—although pointing out that she "is largely pushed to the side for the majority" of the episode—and Lea's reappearance, noting that "it's always fun to see Krycek".
 However, he argued that the conclusion "makes less sense the more you think about it", but that the final scene with Mulder and Scully "makes up for the contrivance."